FrancisBanville/ms_interpreting_probabilities/README.md

 acknowledging that distinct interactions take place over time, ranging from short-term fluctuations of interactions to long-term trends.
-As local webs of probabilistic interactions may explicitly account for the spatiotemporal variability of interactions, they offer a distinct approach to investigating the scaling of network structure with space and time, in contrast to webs of binary and quantitative interactions, by making the stochasticity of interactions the focal point of the modeling process.
+As local webs of probabilistic interactions may explicitly account for the spatiotemporal variability of interactions (as shown in \ref{box}), they offer a distinct approach to investigating the scaling of network structure with space and time, in contrast to webs of binary and quantitative interactions, by making the stochasticity of interactions the focal point of the modeling process.